eldipa/book-of-gehn/_posts/2020-02-15-CPU-Cache-Coherence.md

 of other cores in the same socket and a little longer to be visible in the caches of other sockets.

-To have a *coherent view* of the memory, the caches *synchronize* themselves{% sidenote '"Multicore Cache Coherence" (in the reference) explains how to achieve this.' %}
+{% marginnote '"Multicore Cache Coherence" (in the reference) explains how to achieve this.' %}

+To have a *coherent view* of the memory, the caches *synchronize* themselves

 Let's see the effects of this comparing each cpu against the other.